Forest landscape plans

-Forest Landscape Planning is the process of establishing clear objectives and outcomes for the management of forest resource values over a defined area.
-Forest Landscape Plans will replace the current Forest Stewardship Plans as part of changes to British Columbia’s forest management regime including the Forest and Range Practices Act (FRPA).
+Forest landscape plans (FLP) establish clear outcomes for the management of forest resource values within defined areas.
+British Columbia’s new forest landscape plans will replace forest stewardship plans as part of changes to British Columbia’s forest management regime including the Forest and Range Practices Act (FRPA).

 On this page: